SideeID/Crowdfunding-Backend/README.md

 # Crowdfunding Backend

-This repository contains the backend code for a crowdfunding platform.
-It provides APIs for user registration, login, Google OAuth2 authentication, and session management.
+This repository contains the backend code for a crowdfunding platform specifically designed to support fundraising efforts for **Palestine**.
+It provides a comprehensive set of APIs for user registration, login, Google OAuth2 authentication, session management, and integration with Midtrans for handling donations.
+The platform aims to facilitate secure and efficient fundraising and donor management.
+**#freepalestine**

 ## Features